omidantilong/abdominal/README.md

 This will start a Puppeteer instance and load the URL defined in `config.json`, with `variant.js` injected into the page.
 The page will automatically update when you save changes to `variant.js`.

-The launch command can also take a second parameter to activate a specific test on page load:
+The launch command can also take a second parameter to activate a specific variant on page load:

 ```
 npm run launch ab-1 variant.js